RJWright25/hydroflow/README.md

 # HYDROFLOW – GAS FLOWS IN COSMOLOGICAL SIMULATIONS
 ### *Ruby Wright (2021)*

 Tools for Lagrangian analysis of gas flows in cosmological simulations.
+The code compares the particles in a given reservoir (e.g. a galaxy, a halo) from one simulation output to another, identifying the particles which have joined or left the object via their ID.

 ## Lagrangian gas flows